 Software "Diaoulek" is a vocabulary manager.
 With it you can study several languages.
 Except for the Breton language, you will have to write yourself your own lessons on the models of the ones provided when you install the software.
-For Breton, you have something like 330 Breton-French lessons which can be downloaded and updated at will.
-This represents a vocabulary of about 6000 words or expressions, enough to meet the needs of many beginners.
-Moreover, the Tomaz Jacquet dictionaries will extend that vocabulary to more than 30000 words or expressions.
+For Breton, you have something like 340 Breton-French lessons which can be downloaded and updated at will.
+This represents a vocabulary of about 6500 words or expressions, enough to meet the needs of many beginners.
+Moreover, the Tomaz Jacquet dictionaries will extend that vocabulary to more than 38000 words or expressions.

-The "Furch" software can help you to read texts written in Breton and it has begun to be integrated into "Diaoulek".
-With some clicks, you will be able to know the translation of a word in French or select it for a further study with "Diaoulek".
+The "Furch" software can help you to read texts written in Breton and it is now integrated into "Diaoulek".
+With some clicks, you will be able to know the translation of a word in French and select it for a further study with "Diaoulek".